sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/xamArAv/uttarasatyAgrahagItA.md

 **\[16-21\]**

  Here ends this narrative of thirteen years' struggle of Satyagraha.
-Glory be to Satyagraha, which is [Trimbak](# "Lord Shiva.
-He is supposed to possess threeeyes.") incarnate, its three eyes being Ahimsa, Truth and Peace.
+Glory be to Satyagraha, which is Trimbak[^4] incarnate, its three eyes being Ahimsa, Truth and Peace.
 Bow to the great Goddess of Independence whose mere glance is enough to heal the scar of humiliation.
 May the glory of Swaraj shine out in India—India the source of the fount of learning and a mine of countless treasures.

+[^4]: "Lord Shiva.
+He is supposed to possess threeeyes."

  Victory to Gandhi, the peaceful King of Satyagraha whose Gospel of Truth and Purity has dispelled peoples' ignorance like the full moon with her brilliance the darkness of night.